Safety in Czech Republic

 - Purchase the complete Expat Arrivals Czech Republic Guide (PDF)

-The Czech Republic is generally a safe country.
-Although organised crime and petty theft do exist, foreigners who exercise basic safety precautions will likely experience no problems.
+The Czech Republic is considered a safe country in general.
+Although organised crime and petty theft do exist, expats who exercise basic safety precautions aren't likely to fall victim.

 The country has a stable government, there is a low risk of natural disasters, and road accident rates are relatively low.